lskatz/SneakerNet/docs/plugins/assembleAll.pl.md

   * Velvet  (not used but checked when shovill runs)
 * CG-Pipeline
 * Prodigal
+* `gfa_connector`, part of the skesa package

 # Algorithm

-Assembles genomes with Skesa, predicts genes with prodigal, then produces assembly and gene prediction metrics.
+Assembles genomes with Skesa,
+creates an assembly graph file with `gfa_connector`, predicts genes with prodigal, then produces assembly and gene prediction metrics.
 Contigs with length < 500 are not considered in the assembly metrics.

 # Outputs

-Assemblies are found in `SneakerNet/assemblies/[samplename]/*.fasta`
+Assemblies are found in `SneakerNet/assemblies/[samplename]/*.fasta` GFA graph file found in `SneakerNet/assemblies/[samplename]/*.gfa` Annotated assembly found in `SneakerNet/assemblies/[samplename]/*.gbk`

 Table with columns